acend/kubernetes-basics-training/content/labs/05.0/_index.en.md

   Normal  EnsuredLoadBalancer   6m28s  service-controller  Ensured load balancer
 ```

 **Note:** Service IP addresses stay the same for the duration of the service's life span.

 Open `http://[NodeIP]:[NodePort]` in your Browser.
 You can use any NodeIP as the Service is exposed on all Nodes using the same NodePort.
-Use `kubectl get nodes -o wide` to display the IP's of the available nodes.
+Use `kubectl get nodes -o wide` to display the IP's (INTERNAL-IP) of the available nodes.

 ```
 kubectl get node -o wide
-NAME                  STATUS   ROLES               AGE   VERSION   INTERNAL-IP     EXTERNAL-IP   OS-IMAGE             KERNEL-VERSION      CONTAINER-RUNTIME k8s-techlab-master1   Ready    controlplane,etcd   42m   v1.17.4   5.102.145.172   <none>        Ubuntu 18.04.3 LTS   4.15.0-64-generic   docker://19.3.2
+NAME         STATUS   ROLES                      AGE    VERSION   INTERNAL-IP     EXTERNAL-IP   OS-IMAGE             KERNEL-VERSION      CONTAINER-RUNTIME lab-1   Ready    controlplane,etcd,worker   150m   v1.17.4   5.102.145.142   <none>        Ubuntu 18.04.3 LTS   4.15.0-66-generic   docker://19.3.8
-k8s-techlab-worker1   Ready    worker              41m   v1.17.4   5.102.145.190   <none>        Ubuntu 18.04.3 LTS   4.15.0-64-generic   docker://19.3.2
-k8s-techlab-worker2   Ready    worker              19m   v1.17.4   5.102.146.103   <none>        Ubuntu 18.04.3 LTS   4.15.0-64-generic   docker://19.3.2
+lab-2   Ready    controlplane,etcd,worker   150m   v1.17.4   5.102.145.77    <none>        Ubuntu 18.04.3 LTS   4.15.0-66-generic   docker://19.3.8
-k8s-techlab-worker3   Ready    worker              41m   v1.17.4   5.102.145.175   <none>        Ubuntu 18.04.3 LTS   4.15.0-64-generic   docker://19.3.2
+lab-3   Ready    controlplane,etcd,worker   150m   v1.17.4   5.102.145.148   <none>        Ubuntu 18.04.3 LTS   4.15.0-66-generic   docker://19.3.8
 ```

-**Note:** As you might not have the correct permissions to display the existing nodes, ask your teacher to get the node IP's.

 **Note:** You can also use the Rancher WebGUI to open the exposed application in your Browser.
-The link is show in your deployent or under "Service Discovery"
+The direkt link is shown on your *Resources / Workload* Page in the tab *Workload*.
+Look for your namespace and the deployment name.
+The Link looks like `31665/tcp`.
+Or go to the *Service Discovery* Tab and look for your service Name.
+The Link there looks the same and is right below the service name.

 ## Task: LAB5.2